 Students in the Greater Brisbane area can complete Year 11 and 12 in an adult-learning environment with our Senior College program.
 Our school alternatives option is perfect for 15 to 17-year-olds who are looking for a practical and independent alternative to the traditional high school system.
 Our senior college program allows you to complete your Queensland Certificate of Education (QCE) or gain an Australian Tertiary Admissions Rank (ATAR).

 Completing your senior studies can open up doors to your future, including further study opportunities.
 With an ATAR you can choose to continue your studies at TAFE or university.
 Or with your QCE you can put your new knowledge and skills into practice and get straight into the workforce.
 Whether you're currently in high school or have left school already, we've got your pathway to work or further study sorted.

-Our Senior College program lets you to earn a selection of QCAA, QCAA-registered and/or vocational qualifications.
+Our Senior College program allows you to earn a QCE or ATAR outcome at the end of Year 12 by studying Queensland Curriculum and Assessment Authority (QCAA) registered subjects.
 Depending on your goals, these qualifications can help you transition to tertiary study or secure a job.